ZerothAngel/zPermissions/README.md

 *   **Optional region support.** Permissions may also be associated with WorldGuard regions or Residence residences.

 *   **Multiple promotion tracks!** Using permissions, you can also limit who can promote/demote others and which tracks they may use.
+In addition, each player may be promoted/demoted along multiple tracks.

 *   **Short-term temporary permissions.** Give a player a permission node that lasts anywhere from a few seconds to a few minutes.